Symgi/Tinynotebook/README.md

 Simple, Yet powerful notesystem created with using the best editors of the web.
 PHP, MariaDB
 ![alt text](https://github.com/Symgi/Tinynotebook/raw/master/newnotesystem.png "Screenshot")

+# Advanced search
+Begins With 	b:	b:In the beginning God
+Ends With 	e:	e:and there was light
+These Words 	t:	t:created beginning
+Phrase 	p:	p:love not
+Regex 	r:	r:(\bLove[\S]{0,9}\b)

 # INSTALLING
 1. Extract files on your server in a directory of your choise. (i choose nn as the name for my directory /var/www/html/nn )